peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object generated from the given number.
+A CBOR object generated from the specified number.

 <a id="FromEDecimal_PeterO_Numbers_EDecimal"></a>
 ### FromEDecimal